 - Proper clothing, including shoes and shirts, must be worn at all times.

 - No loose articles are allowed on our rides.
 We do not allow mobile phones on our rides, loose articles must be left in the property boxes at your own risk.
+Exceptions can be made for guests who require ear defenders or similar items.
+You must inform the Wristband Office before heading to the rides, who will issue you with a sticker to denote the authorisation of the items on the ride.
+We cannot allow loose items on the ride unless you have been issued with this sticker.

 - If the ride requires 1:1 accompaniment of a child due to their height, each child would need to be accompanied by at least one person who meets the height requirements.
 On water rides, this person must be a person over the age of 18.